 The Global Energy Management Systems Market size is expected to reach USD 62.3 billion by 2023, from USD 25.9 billion in 2016, growing at a CAGR of 13.5% during the forecast period (2017-2023).

 The HVAC controls market was valued at USD 13.63 billion in 2018 and is expected to reach USD 27.04 billion by 2023, at a CAGR of 12.1% between 2018 and 2023.

 Source: Markets & Markets

 Automating room controls or guests as a method to manage energy costs.
-Lower shared automatically based on the time of day to mitigate heat load on the room.
-When occupied, guests would have access to remote control which would have modes such as "good night scene", "morning scene" and video recorder to see outside the room.
+Lower shared automatically based on the time of day to mitigate the heat load on the room.
+When occupied, guests would have access to the remote control which would have modes such as "good night scene", "morning scene" and video recorder to see outside the room.

 How is the success of this use case measured for users and for the business?